SPARC-FAIR-Codeathon/2023-team-5/README.md

 ## Running the app

+From the CLI:

+Run `python3 app.py --hf_token <YOUR-HUGGING-FACE_TOKEN>`

+You should see the Gradio interface running locally and you would be prompted to enter your query.

 # Reporting issues

 Please report an issue or suggest a new feature using the [issue page](https://github.com/SPARC-FAIR-Codeathon/2023-team-5/issues).
 Check existing issues before submitting a new one.